personium/website/src/en/plugin-developer/Extension_Send_Mail.md

+---
+id: Extension_Send_Mail
+title: Extension: Email sending function
-# Extension: Email sending function
+sidebar_label: Extension: Email sending function
+---
 ## Mail transmission function specification

 Mail is sent from within UserScript via the mail server in Personium.
 For UserScript, it is exposed as MailSender class of _p.extension scope.